Gyro7/codium-nautilus/README.md

 # code-nautilus

-This repo provides a visual studio code extension for Nautilus.
+This repo provides a Codium extension for Nautilus, forked from the VSCode Extension, for those who like to be Microsoft-free.

 ## Install Extension